095056/Luis/Mirrors.md

 ## Mirrors by [Xeffyr](https://github.com/xeffyr)

+Updated daily.
 Only for installations running Android 7.0 and higher.

 *Measures against crawlers are activated*.